 Facilitate the annual Nova Writes Competition for Unpublished Manuscripts, which provides valuable feedback on all submitted manuscripts once a year

-Administer and manage four of the thirteen Atlantic Book Awards: the Thomas Raddall Atlantic Fiction Award, the Evelyn Richardson Non-Fiction Award, the JM Abraham Poetry Award, and the Ann Connor Brimer Award for Atlantic Canadian Children's Literature
+Administer and manage four of the thirteen Atlantic Book Awards: the Thomas Raddall Atlantic Fiction Award, the JM Abraham Poetry Award, the Evelyn Richardson Non-Fiction Award, and the Ann Connor Brimer Award for Atlantic Canadian Children's Literature

-Maintain www.writers.ns.ca – a vast online resource containing a directory of NS writers and illustrators, event listings updated weekly, information on submission guidelines, publishing questions, and dozens of other issues of interest to writers
+Maintain www.writers.ns.ca, an online resource containing a directory of NS writers and illustrators, event listings updated weekly, information on submission guidelines, publishing questions, and dozens of other issues of interest to writers

 What We Don't Do

 - WFNS is not a ghostwriting agency.
-Some WFNS members provide ghostwriting services, but please keep in mind that significant investments of time and money are involved in collaborating with a ghostwriter.
+Some WFNS members provide ghostwriting services, which you can find in our Service Directory.
+Please keep in mind that significant investments of time and money are involved in collaborating with a ghostwriter.

 - WFNS cannot 'register' books and manuscripts.
 If you are concerned with copyright issues surrounding your work, please consult the appropriate resources in our members-only web pages.